FREE SHIPPING on every order of $100 or more. No discount code needed.

 • Letter R with stud mounts on the back.

-Stud Mount (Back)
+Back Stud Mount

 1/4" thick or thicker sign elements are drilled and tapped on the back to receive threaded studs.
 1/8" thick sign elements are too thin to be drilled so plastic blocks are attached to receive the threaded studs.